 In this article, we explore what crack cocaine is, how addiction takes hold, the dangers involved, and where to turn for help.

 Crack is a concentrated, smokable form of cocaine.
-It’s named for the crackling sound it makes when heated.
-Unlike powder cocaine, which is snorted or injected, crack is most commonly smoked.
-This method produces a fast, intense high that typically lasts 5 to 10 minutes—leading users to seek out more to maintain the euphoric effects.
+They named it for the crackling sound it makes when heated.
+Unlike powder cocaine, which people snort or inject, most users smoke crack.

 Crack is made by mixing cocaine with water and baking soda and heating the mixture until a rock-like substance forms.
 This freebase form of cocaine vaporizes easily, allowing it to reach the brain quickly and produce its signature rush.